Top 14 Social Media Trends (2024 & 2025)

 Search interest in “AI text generation” has climbed nearly 7,000% in recent years.

-Copy.ai is one of the most popular tools for caption generation.
+Copy.ai is an example of a popular tool for caption generation.

 With it, social media marketers can provide a prompt, select a tone of voice, and generate a caption.